 4 recalls across 7 model years

-The BMW 328Ci has 4 recalls, all involving Takata airbag inflators that can rupture or explode during deployment and send metal fragments into the cabin, affecting driver and passenger airbags across 2000–2006 model years.
+The BMW 328Ci has 4 recalls covering the 2000–2006 model years, all centered on Takata airbag inflators that can explode during deployment and send metal fragments into the cabin, posing a serious injury or death risk to the driver and passengers.

 We may earn a commission for purchases made through these links.